pclus/multilayerLFP/README.md

 ### Local Field Potential files

-The "pre" and "post" data in the Matlab file have been transcribed to binary files for convenience.
+The "pre" and "post" data in the original Matlab file have been transcribed to binary files for convenience.
 The "pre" data has been stored in `1_data/pre.bin`, and the "post" data has been stored in `1_data/pre.bin`.
 These files have been created by running this code in Matlab: